itfanr/ros2-wiki/Ament-Tutorial.md

 src/ament/ament_tools/scripts/ament.py test
 ```

-If you have build (and installed) a workspace before including the tests (using `build --build-tests`) you can skip the build and install step to speed up the process:
+If you have built (and installed) a workspace before including the tests (using `build --build-tests`) you can skip the build and install step to speed up the process:

 ```bash
 src/ament/ament_tools/scripts/ament.py test --skip-build --skip-install